CalebFenton/dex-oracle/README.md

 Of course, you're always welcome to share whatever obfuscation you come across and someone may eventually get to it.

 ### Updating Driver
 First, ensure `dx` is on your path.
-This is part of the Android SDK.
+This is part of the Android SDK, but it's probably not on your path unless you're hardcore.

 The [driver](driver) folder is a Java project managed by Gradle.
 Import it into Eclipse, IntelliJ, etc. and make any changes you like.
 To finish updating the driver, run `./update_driver`.
 This will rebuild the driver and convert the output JAR into a DEX.
-`./gradlew buil`